danivideda/mnemonic-to-keys-and-addresses/README.md

    > **Note**: *for Mac users, if you encounter any Security issues, open **Apple > System Preferences > Security & Privacy**, and click 'Allow' when prompted*

 ## 📝 Generate Mnemonic or Seed Phrase
+To put it simply, **mnemonic or seed phrase is a random number used for your private key represented in a human readable words.** These words are specified in the BIP39 wordlist

 1. Generate 24 seed phrase using.
 This is done locally and doesn't require internet connection
     ```bash
     $ cardano-wallet recovery-phrase generate --size 24 | tee mnemonic.txt